XRCC Tutorial - Pinball

 Project files for the pinball tutorial can be found at:

-For this tutorial, the starter project will be used to guide you build the Pinball Machine in a step-by-step manner.
+For this tutorial, the starter project will be used to guide you in building the Pinball Machine in a step-by-step manner.
 All the necessary assets required for the tutorial are already included in the project, so just open the starter project in XRCC and you are ready to go with the tutorial.

 A complimentary video for this tutorial is available from the below link to assist your learning process: